czim/laravel-paperclip/README.md

         'variant'  => null,
 ```

 This should now include placeholders to make a full file path including the filename, as opposed to only a directory.
-Note that this makes the path interpolation logic more in line with the Stapler handled it.
+Note that this makes the path interpolation logic more in line with the way Stapler handled it.

 ## Contributing